sergeicu/sundai-global/Constitution.md

 Sundai Club aims to grow its network, knowledge and resources where possible.

-## Article VII: Roles
+## Article VII: Roles & Levels

-### Levels

-1. **Newcomer**: New members focused on learning and integration.
+1. **Newcomer**: Newbies focused on learning and integration.
 2. **Hacker**: Active participants in hacks and community.
-3. **Core Hacker**: Leaders of hacks.
+3. **Core Hacker**: Leaders of hacks (MCs).
 Have core say on all technical matters.

 ### Responsibilities

 1. **Core Hackers**:
+   - Invited to teach workshops and present Sundai at high profile events
-   - Vote on core technical issues
+   - Invited to vote on core Sundai issues
-   - Mentor and support hackers
-   - Lead projects and strategic planning.
+   - Actively lead projects and strategic plans to expand Sundai
-   - Engage actively in discussions and provide feedback in weekly hacker meetings
+   - Expected to be core organizers of retreats

-2. **Hackers**:
+3. **Hackers**:
-   - Contribute to hacks and support peers.
-   - Continuously improve skills and seek mentorship.
-   - Engage in community discussions and activities.
-   - Expected to participate in most but not all weekly hacker meetings.
-Soft requirement.
+   - Actively share learnings of new AI tools and frameworks with the club on Discord and in get togethers
+   - Regularly lead teams in a hack as 'Launch Leads'

-3. **Newcomers**
+4. **Newcomers**
-   - Focus on learning and participating in projects.
+   - Focus on learning and participating in projects
-   - Ask questions and seek guidance in Discord.
-   - Work towards becoming a Regular hacker.

 ### Promotion Criteria